tlc/sonos-dash-cycles/README.md

 a series of preconfigured actions -- favorites, volume levels, etc.
 It can be configured for multiple Dash buttons acting on 1 or more Sonos.

-*Note that Dash buttons take several seconds to wake up and do their thing.*
+## Note
+*Amazon Dash buttons are not fast.*  It takes about 11 seconds to detect the button press and about another 50 until another press will be accepted.
+Still, it's better than getting your phone out sometimes.

 ## Requirements
 Install and configure [node-sonos-http-api](https://github.com/jishi/node-sonos-http-api) server.
 Test it with your browser.